signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 by calling `SetResult`, `SetCanceled` or `SetException` on the Completion otherwise the caller may indefinitely wait for the command completion.

-## DeviceCommandStoppedBehavior
+## StoppedBehavior and ImmediateStoppedBehavior

-Each Command has an overridable `StoppedBehavior` that specifies how it should be handled when the device is stopped.
+Each Command has an overridable `StoppedBehavior` and `ImmediateStoppedBehavior` that specify how it should be handled when the device is stopped.
-The [DeviceCommandStoppedBehavior](DeviceCommandStoppedBehavior.cs) enumeration describes th 8 available options.
+The [DeviceCommandStoppedBehavior](DeviceCommandStoppedBehavior.cs) enumeration describes the 8 available options.
+For "immediate" commands, [DeviceImmediateCommandStoppedBehavior](DeviceImmediateCommandStoppedBehavior.cs) there is only 3 options since immediate commands cannot be deferred.